soufatn/ruby-tutorial/00-First-Test.md

 Using Sauce Labs with Ruby
 ============

-Sauce Labs lets you run Selenium or Capybara tests against a wide range of browsers on Windows (XP, 7, 8), OS X, Linux, iOS and Android.
-The sauce gem makes it easy to take your existing tests, or write new ones, and run them with Sauce.
+The sauce gem makes it easy to take your existing Selenium or Capybara tests, or write new ones, and run them against a wide range of browsers on Windows (XP, 7, 8), OS X, Linux, iOS and Android.

 This example uses [Capybara](http://jnicklas.github.com/capybara/) and RSpec with Rails 3 and Ruby 1.9, but Sauce Labs also works great against any Ruby web stack, and with [Test::Unit](https://saucelabs.com/docs/ondemand/getting-started/env/ruby/se2/mac), [Cucumber](https://github.com/sauce-labs/sauce_ruby/wiki/Cucumber-and-Capybara), and most other testing frameworks... right down to vanilla [WebDriver](http://code.google.com/p/selenium/wiki/RubyBindings).